rue-a/provo/README.md

 )
 ```

 Every parameter of the link method accepts lists of according PROV-O objects as well as single objects.
-Also, every time the link method is called, it checks if there is a resulting ```wasInformedBy``` relation that needs to be added to the graph.
+Also, every time the link method is called, it checks if there is a resulting ```wasInformedBy``` relation that needs to be added to the graph (and adds it if so).

 Additionally, every _Activity_ can be assigned a start and end time.
 The format of this time has to be a python ```datetime``` object: